Promo Code Today: Book Online and Save $35

 9. Kitchen Knives, Graters & Sieves

 Say “No” to putting kitchen knives in the dishwasher.
-The harsh dishwasher detergents will dull a knife’s blade, and the hot water and heat loosen kitchen knives’ handles.
-We must consider the same when you put any other kitchen tools with sharp edges.
+The harsh dishwasher detergents dull a knife’s blade, and the hot water and heat loosen kitchen knives’ handles.
+We must consider this when putting other kitchen tools with sharp edges.
 Graters and sieves can nick the plastic coating on the racks, and rust will appear.
 Wash all these items by hand in soapy water.

 10. Fine China, Crystal or Painted Plates

 Any glass, china or hand-painted heirlooms should be carefully hand-washed.
 They can chip, fade, or lose their finish in the dishwasher.
-As well as, any silverware with carved antlers or bone handles should stay out of the appliance.
+Any silverware with carved antlers or bone handles should stay out of the appliance.
 If you do not want to ruin them, hand wash them.

-As for delicate crystal heirlooms, they should be hand-washed to prevent chipping.
+Delicate crystal heirlooms should be hand-washed to prevent chipping.
 Remember that some lead crystals will become cloudy and pitted under harsh detergents.
 However, if you still want to use the dishwasher, use the top rack and place the glasses between the tines.
 This will help avoid damage and breakage.

 11. Pressure Cooker Lids

-Pay special attention to pressure cooker lids, including those for stovetop pressure cookers and those for electric types, like the Instant Pot.
+Pay special attention to pressure cooker lids, including those for stovetop pressure cookers and electric types, like the Instant Pot.
 Never wash them in the dishwasher because food particles and detergent can collect or lodge in the regulator or safety valves.
-Hand wash in warm soapy water, rinse, and dry well if you want to continue using them.
+If you want to continue using them, hand wash them in warm, soapy water, rinse, and dry well.

 12. Acrylic Dishware

 Non-breakable and lightweight acrylic or melamine dishware is popular for its bright colours and patterns.
 However, the high water pressure, excessively high temperatures during the drying cycle and harsh detergents can damage acrylic plates and other dishware, causing hairline cracks and washing away whatever is imprinted on them or ruining them.
-Wash them by hand if you want to keep them looking new and last for a long time.
+Wash them by hand to keep them looking new and last long.

 13. Gold-Coloured Flatware